Gab404/my_perceptron/README.md

 The perceptron is a simple neuronal network with only one neuron that can classify two types of linearly separable data.

-The neuron has several weights, as many as type of data entry, a linear function and a linearization function (sigmoid).
+The neuron has several weights, as many as type of data entry, a bias, a linear function and a linearization function (sigmoid).

 Use the `Makefile` to get started on Linux.

 Use the `Cmake` or `gcc ./src/*.c` to get started on Windows

 <p align="right">(<a href="#top">back to top</a>)</p>